Social Icons

 Directed by Clint Eastwood

-When a movie like this grazes the screen it just blows you away.
-I was very curious how the movie handled the Hmong people and I went online to read about the production.
-The cool thing was that Clint Eastwood cast Hmong actors, including amateur actors which is very obvious.
+When a movie like Gran Torino graces the screen, it just blows you away.
+I was curious about how the movie handled the Hmong people, so I went online to read about the production.
+The cool thing is that Clint Eastwood cast Hmong actors, including amateurs, which is very obvious in some scenes.

-The movie is a keeper and the comedy comes at you in ways you will not expect.
-The movie itself is a drama, but it had some mad thrilling events and the way the movie grows on you makes you not want to miss any thing.
+The movie is a keeper, and the comedy hits you in ways you won’t expect.
+While it’s primarily a drama, it has some thrilling moments, and the way the story unfolds makes you not want to miss a single thing.

-The next day the Hmong community tried to show appreciation and there he met Thao’s sister Sue.
-The next time he sees her she is being harassed by some thugs and he goes there to save her.
-Now he is somewhat dragged into their life.
-The Hmong people started to be like his own family and the movie takes a turn from cool to great.
+The next day, the Hmong community tries to show their appreciation, and Walt meets Thao’s sister, Sue.
+Later, he sees her being harassed by thugs and steps in to save her again.
+Slowly but surely, Walt gets pulled into their lives.
+The Hmong people start to feel like his own family, and the movie shifts from cool to great.

-Clint Eastwood was just ahead of himself in this one, pulling off so much acting masterpiece that this movie started with a limited release then turned out to make more than ten times its $25 million production budget.
+Clint Eastwood was ahead of the game in this one, delivering an acting masterpiece.
+The movie started with a limited release but went on to make over ten times its $25 million production budget.

-The movie also carries us into how Walt decided to handle the problem of the community he was living in.
-Being an old veteran and having issues with his own children and unable to find a way to connect with his grandchildren, the only people that knew anything about him were his neighbors.
-Same people you can hear him mutter racist remarks at.
+The film also shows how Walt decides to tackle the problems in his community.
+As an old veteran with strained relationships with his own children and no connection to his grandchildren, the only people who know anything about him are his neighbors—the same people he mutters racist remarks at.

-Thao became like a mentee to him, and soon Thao and Sue were able to break this old veteran and he was willing to put himself in the line of fire to protect not just them, but the whole Hmong people from the gangs.
+Thao becomes like a mentee to him, and soon, both Thao and Sue manage to break through Walt’s tough exterior.
+He becomes willing to put himself on the line to protect not just them, but the entire Hmong community from the gangs.

-This is a movie that if you have missed seeing it back in December 2008, you should get to see it now.
-It is still amazing and just rings the bell in all the right places.
-If you are familiar with Clint Eastwood works, you will now that there are some deep dark events in this movie that were really sad.
+This is a movie that, if you missed it back in December 2008, you should definitely watch now.
+It’s still amazing and hits all the right notes.
+If you’re familiar with Clint Eastwood’s work, you’ll know to expect some deep, dark, and truly sad moments in this film.

 0 comments: